wuh0007/severless_ML_live/README.md

 # Python based Serverless “Machine Learning Live”
-• Implemented a serverless REST API with Django, JQuery, Bootstrap, AWS Lambda and DynamoDB, for a live showcase of machine learning models.
+• Implemented a serverless REST API with Python, Javascript, JQuery, Bootstrap, AWS Lambda, for a live showcase of machine learning models.

-• Developed the Ajax based frontend with JQuery, Bootstrap and MTC backend with Django and AWS DynamoDB.

 • Automated the application by deploying scikit-learn Regression Model, spaCy NLP Visualizer, Keras ResNet-50 Classifier to the AWS Lambda.